WaqarSyed/chai-aur-react/interviewQuestions.md

   - **componentWillUnmount** : Called before the component is removed from the DOM.
   - **render** : Called whenever the component needs to update the DOM.
   - **constructor** : Called before the component is added to the DOM.

+## 54. What is the purpose of using super constructor with props argument?

+- The purpose of using **super(props) constructor** with the props argument is to call the constructor of parent class and pass in the props.
+It is necessary because the parent's class constructor sets up the initial state and props of the component and must be called before the child class's constructor.